Registered Foreign Lawyer

-Every multinational practice must have at least one lawyer from an alternative jurisdiction approved by the Society.
-These individuals are known as Registered Foreign Lawyers (RFLs).
+Every multinational practice must have at least one lawyer from another jurisdiction approved by the Society.

 Registered European Lawyer